top of page

 These emails may contain language such as "urgent action required" or "your account will be suspended if you don't act now."
 The language may also be threatening, warning the recipient of negative consequences if they do not comply with the email's instructions.

-A request for personal information or login credentials is a common indicator of a phishing attempt.
-Phishing emails often ask the recipient to provide sensitive information such as usernames, passwords, credit card details, or other personal information.
+A request for personal details or login credentials such as usernames, passwords, credit card details is a common indicator of a phishing attempt.

 Phishing emails may also direct the recipient to a fake website designed to look like a legitimate one, where the recipient unwittingly provides sensitive information.

-It is important to be cautious of these types of requests and to verify the legitimacy of the email and its sender before becoming a victim of any data breach or providing any sensitive information or taking any action.
+It is important to be cautious of these types of requests and to verify the legitimacy of the email and its sender before becoming a victim of any data breach.

 Legitimate sources typically do not ask for sensitive information over email and will provide other secure methods for providing such information.